Lockers/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [ ] Explain the differences between `client-side routing` and `server-side routing`. client side routing is where the processing of data is done in the browser on the client side. normally this is faster once first loaded..
+Derver side is done on the server, which is the more traditioanl way of serviing individual web pages with their own data
 - [ ] What does HTTP stand for?
+Hypertext transfer protocal, the way servers and clients or servers and servers communicate with each other
 - [ ] What does CRUD stand for?
+create, read, update, delete  refers to some of the requests we can make for data on servers

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. create = Post   read = get  update = put delete=DELETE
 - [ ] Mention three tools we can use to make AJAX requests.
+Fetch, axios, jquerey

 ## Project Set Up